 Time and again, it comes back to a value exchange based on first-party data.

-Consumers want great experiences.
+Consumers want (and, honestly, expect) great experiences from all companies today.
 First-party data that’s unified and activated helps you do just that.

-It’s why the hype around customer data platforms continues to grow — and won’t stop anytime soon.
+It’s why the hype around the CDP continues to grow — and won’t stop anytime soon.